tommccoy1/tommccoy1.github.io/_pages/about.md

 ## Prospective PhD students, postdocs, and undergraduate researchers

-I am currently considering postdoc applications for Fall 2025.
+I am currently considering postdoc applications for Fall 2026.
 See [here](https://rtmccoy.com/prospective_postdocs/) for more information.

-I will also be considering PhD applicants for Fall 2025.
+I will also be considering PhD applicants for Fall 2026.
 See [here](https://rtmccoy.com/prospective_students_and_postdocs) for more information.

 I am not accepting Master's students at this time.

 If you are a current Yale undergraduate interested in research, feel free to email me to check if there are any research opportunities available.
-Unfortunately, I am unable to host undergraduate research assistants who are not current Yale students.
+Unfortunately, I am unable to host undergraduate research assistants who are not current Yale students, and I am unable to host high school students as research assistants.

 ## Representative papers